t-kuha/zybo-z7-20/linux/TIPS.md

 ## If the state of PS push buttons (BTN4 & 5) does not change...

-- Change the pullup field to "Disabled" in Vivado
+- Change the pullup field of MIO 50 & 51 to "Disabled" in Vivado

 - [Reference](https://forum.digilentinc.com/topic/3614-accessing-ps-mio-led-and-2-push-buttons/)